 The digital nomad lifestyle offers numerous opportunities for personal and professional growth.
-However, it can also present challenges when it comes to maintaining existing friendships.
+However, it can also pose challenges in maintaining existing friendships.

 In this article, we will explore effective strategies for nurturing long-lasting connections with friends, despite the distance and time zone differences that come with being a digital nomad.